keremcalik/react-native-qrcode-scanner/README.md

 **[I had this issue](https://github.com/MarnoDev/react-native-qrcode-scanner-view/issues/72)** and I didn't get any solution on this page.
 There is problem with scanBarStyle and somebody has recommended remove scanBarStyle property.
 I changed this property in original QR Scanner file instead of removing.
 Also there is problem with componentDidMount() and componentWillUnmount() functions.
-I fixed this problem.
+I fixed this problem with the following codes.

 <code>listener;
 componentDidMount() {